zeek/zeek-docs/doc/scripts/base/frameworks/notice/main.zeek.rst

 Redefinable Options
 ###################
 .. zeek:id:: Notice::mail_dest
-   :source-code: base/frameworks/notice/main.zeek 210 210
+   :source-code: base/frameworks/notice/main.zeek 211 211

    :Type: :zeek:type:`string`
    :Attributes: :zeek:attr:`&redef`
    :Default: ``""``

-   Email address to send notices with the :zeek:enum:`Notice::ACTION_EMAIL` action or to send bulk alarm logs on rotation with :zeek:enum:`Notice::ACTION_ALARM`.
+   The default email address to send notices with the :zeek:enum:`Notice::ACTION_EMAIL` action or to send bulk alarm logs on rotation with :zeek:enum:`Notice::ACTION_ALARM`.

-   Note that this is overridden by the ZeekControl MailTo option.
+   Note that this is overridden by the ZeekControl MailTo option or by the `email_dest` field in the :zeek:see:`Notice::Info` record.

 .. zeek:id:: Notice::max_email_delay
-   :source-code: base/frameworks/notice/main.zeek 224 224
+   :source-code: base/frameworks/notice/main.zeek 225 225

    :Type: :zeek:type:`interval`
    :Attributes: :zeek:attr:`&redef`